c650/ten-ten-solver/project-goals.md

 * Scanning for clearable fields: Done.
 * Load and provide pieces: Done.
-* Find empty spaces where pieces will fit: Done.
+* Find empty spaces where pieces will fit: Done
-*

-TODO: Allow for pieces to be read from a file.